The Gaelic Athletic Association of Greater New York

-7. In accordance with R. 3.11, T.O.
+5. In accordance with R. 3.11, T.O.
 2013 the Co.
-Convention, to be held on the first Sunday in December, shall elect the following Officers : Chairperson, Vice-Chairperson, Secretary, Assistant Secretary, Treasurer, Assistant Treasurer, Development Officer, Coaching Officer, Youth Officer and Public Relations Officer.
-It shall also elect a Central Council representative who shall be the County Chairperson .
-It shall appoint a Children's Officer recommended by the outgoing County Committee .
-A member who has served five (5) years in a specific Officership shall be ineligible to hold that Officership for the ensuing five (5) year period.
-In the instance of the Board Chairperson for the ensuing three (3) year period.
+Convention, to be held on the first Sunday in December, shall elect the following Officers : Chairperson, Vice-Chairperson, Secretary, Assistant Secretary, Treasurer, Assistant Treasurer, Development Officer, Coaching Officer, Public Relations Officer and Youth Officer.
+It shall also elect a Central Council representative who shall be the County Chairperson.
+It shall appoint a Children's Officer recommended by the outgoing County Committee.
+A member who has served three (3) years in a specific Officership shall be ineligible to hold that Officership for the ensuing three (3) year period.

 (i) A Committee meeting may only be attended by accredited member of that committee.
 Non-member(s) of a committee must leave the room before any discussion, or vote, is undertaken by that committee on any item.

 (iii) Referee’s reports requested by a particular club must be read at the Regular meeting immediately following the CCC meeting.